 - Use appropriate protective equipment to minimise the risk of injury.

-- Before using any ski lift, make sure you know how to and are able to load, ride and unload safely and always use the restraining devices.
+- Before using any ski lift, make sure you know how to and are able to load, ride and unload safely.
+Always use the restraining devices.

 - Observe and obey all signs and warnings.
 Keep off closed trails or runs.